cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 }
 ```

-You do not have message and query definitions, so you can keep it simple.
+You do not have message and query definitions, so you can keep the function body empty.

 </CodeGroupItem>
 <CodeGroupItem title="params.go">